benaug/Spatial-Mark-Resight-Marginal/README.md

 These models use count prior data augmentation: https://github.com/benaug/SCR-Count-Prior-Data-Augmentation

-All samplers allow all latent ID observation types: marked without ID, unmarked, unknown marked status.
+All samplers allow all latent ID observation types: marked without ID, unmarked, unknown marked status (except One Stage SMR).

 All samplers allow density covariates and a habitat mask, but density covariates can be excluded.